Powered by WHOOP

 Let’s unpack a better way so you never find yourself in this vulnerable position.

-In Step 5: Build a Transformation Mindset of 7 Steps to 7 Figures, I share the story of how I was able to land an exciting deal with Aramark using my existing connections at Apple.
+In the past, I’ve shared the story of how I landed an exciting deal with Aramark using my existing connections at Apple.

-The key was alerting them of my intentions before I even started in my new role (Transition Phase).
+The key was to alert them to my intentions before I even started in my new role (Transition Phase).
 That allowed the opportunity to come to me (literally on my first day) and give me something tangible to work on immediately (Build Phase).

 The other opportunity won in that first year was the Delta Air Lines deal that leveraged the infamous Open Letter approach.
 That opportunity materialized because I requested it and solidified my account list before joining.